 Technical sustainability is built through people and culture

 Human sustainability means maintaining human capital.
 It includes health, education, skills, knowledge and leadership.
 Investments in the teaching, health and nutrition of individuals have been integrated into economic development and its sustainability.
 (Goodland, 2002.)
-In software development, this may concern, for example, cooperation between development teams and well-being at work, i.e. how employers treat their employees or how employees take care of themselves.
+In software development, this may concern, for example, cooperation between development teams and wellbeing at work, i.e. how employers treat their employees or how employees take care of themselves.

-A common human-oriented sustainability problem is also developers’ unrealistic time management.
+A common people-driven sustainability problem is also developers’ unrealistic time management.
 This can happen when the schedules created for development sprints are too tight and quality suffers as a result.
 The pressure to launch a product may take focus away from careful code review and testing as businesses are served by launching new functionalities at a rapid pace.

 - Development methods and processes

-- Maintenance processes
+- Maintenance and testing policies and processes (Maintenance process)

 - System production

-- System usage
+- System Utilisation

 The code’s continuous improvement is essential for development: the architecture and transparency of the code must be continuously developed to adapt to changing needs and characteristics.